'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 Official Renewal Status: Pending (Last Updated: 19/01/2023)

-At the time of writing, Netflix has yet to announce the renewal of That ’90s Show.
+At the time of updating on February 1st, Netflix has yet to announce the renewal of That ’90s Show.

 Given that the show has just landed on the platform, the next month will be crucial as viewing data and other factors will dictate the series’ future.